trentboeschen/salon-schedule/README.md

 ## Quick Start

-Open `http://localhost/` (or your server's address) in a browser.
+Copy all files to a PHP-enabled web server.
+Open the URL for the server in a browser.
 The main screen shows the appointment timeline.
 Use the **gear icon** (top-right) to open settings and set your salon name, service types, and stylists.

 ## Data Files